MenxLi/agent_x/README.md

 # but will be passed to the function when called
 def weekday_query(ctx: Context[dict], date: str) -> str:
-    """Query the weekday of a given date in YYYY-MM-DD format.""" print( "Inside function, we can access context such as the agent: {ctx.agent.name}, ")
+    """Query the weekday of a given date in YYYY-MM-DD format.""" print( f"Inside function, we can access context such as the caller: {ctx.agent.name}, ")
-    # we can access the context value, which is a dict in this case
+    # access the context value, which is a dict in this case
     ctx.value['foo'] = "bar"
     dt = datetime.strptime(date, "%Y-%m-%d")
     return dt.strftime("%A")